Getting Started

 cmake ${PATH_TO_OPS} -DBUILD_OPS_APPS=ON -DOPS_TEST=ON -DAPP_INSTALL_DIR=$HOME/OPS-APP -DCMAKE_INSTALL_PREFIX=$HOME/OPS-INSTALL -DGPU_NUMBER=1

-make # IEEE=1 enable IEEE flags in compiler
+make # IEEE=1 enables IEEE flags in compiler

 make install # sudo is needed if a directory like /usr/local/ is chosen.

-After installation, the library and the python translator can be found at the direcory specified by CMAKE_INSTALL_PREFIX, together with the executable files for applications at APP_INSTALL_DIR.
+After installation, the library and the Python translator can be found at the directory specified by CMAKE_INSTALL_PREFIX, together with the executable files for applications at APP_INSTALL_DIR.

 Build library and example applications separately

-In this mode, the library can be firstly built and installed as
+In this mode, the library can be first built and installed as

 mkdir build